Pleasing – Definition, Meaning, Synonyms & Antonyms

 Modern Usage

-Today, it continues to be a versatile adjective to describe anything that is enjoyable, satisfying, or agreeable.
+Today, it continues to be a versatile adjective to describe anything enjoyable, satisfying, or agreeable.
 It is commonly described as aesthetics, such as a pleasing design, a pleasing aroma, or a pleasing melody.

 English(Pleasing As Adjective)